-Last fall, during an hours-long hearing featuring dozens of transgender Bay Staters, as well as medical experts, political leaders, and family members of transgender people—one woman walked through the halls of the Massachusetts Capitol building with an over-large poster featuring a bright, shining face.
+Last spring, during an hours-long hearing featuring dozens of transgender Bay Staters, medical experts, political leaders, and family members of transgender people—one woman walked through the halls of the Massachusetts Capitol building with an over-sized poster featuring a bright, shining face.
 It was the face of her daughter, Nicole.

-Jeanne was testifying in support of #TransLawMA—passed in 2016—which extends full non-discrimination protections to transgender people in the state.
-Before #TransLawMA took effect on October 1, 2016, transgender people were already protected from employment and housing discrimination, but they were still vulnerable in public spaces: Restaurants, businesses, public transportation, parks, and more.
+Jeanne was testifying in support of #TransLawMA—which extends full nondiscrimination protections to transgender people in the state.
+Before #TransLawMA took effect on October 1, 2016, transgender people were already protected from employment and housing discrimination, but they were still vulnerable in public spaces like restaurants, businesses, public transportation, parks, and more.

 Watch her testimony before the Joint Committee on the Judiciary here: